-In 2015, approximately 2,220,300 people were in custody in Federal and state prisons and local jails.
-These people need medical care, dental care, eye care, and behavioral and mental health services.
-Like everyone, prisoners’ medical problems range from the flu to AIDS, hepatitis C, and cancer.
+While incarcerated, people need access to medical care, dental care, eye care, and behavioral and mental health services.
+Prisons are required by law to provide adequate health care to people in prison and, like everyone, prisoners’ medical problems ranging from the flu to AIDS, hepatitis C, and cancer.

-By 1995, at least 40 states, plus the District of Columbia, Puerto Rico, and the Virgin Islands, were under court order or consent decree regarding conditions, including health care, in either their entire system or in major facilities.
-In an effort to resolve these lawsuits and obey court orders, state and local governments needed to improve health care within severe budget constraints and overcrowding.
-More and more facilities are contracting with private companies to provide prison and jail health care.
-Basic health care costs rose from an average of $880 per prisoner in 1982 to $2,308 in 1995, to 2015 levels ranging from $11,793 in California to $2,181 in Illinois.
+By 1995, at least 40 states, the District of Columbia, Puerto Rico, and the Virgin Islands were under court order or consent decree regarding conditions, including health services, in either the entire prison system or in major facilities.
+In an effort to resolve these lawsuits and obey court orders, state and local governments needed to improve healthcare with severe budget constraints and overcrowding.
+More and more facilities contracted with private companies to provide prison and jail health services.
+Basic health care costs rose from an average of $880 per prisoner in 1982 to $2,308 in 1995 to $4,708 in 2010.
+The cost ranges between states.
+In California, the average cost per prisoner in 2015 was $11,793.

-In 2011, states spent a combined $7.7 billion on correctional health, about 16% of all corrections spending for that year.
-Only 14 states still have prison health systems operated by the state; the remaining 36 states contract out at least a portion of their correctional health services to outside vendors.
-Of these 36 states, 24 contract out all correctional health services to private companies.
-Six other states have contracted out some services, three have contracted out all correctional health care to private companies, and three others have mixed contracts with private companies and their universities’ health systems.
-Types of services performed by private vendors include comprehensive care such as medical and mental health care, dental care, and specialized services such as dialysis, pharmaceutical services, or other medical specialties.
-Private prisons run by corporations such as CoreCivic, Inc. and GEO group generally have in-house medical departments.
-Prisoners are captives, and have no choice in their care-givers, and cannot access alternatives.
+In 2011, states spent a combined $7.7 billion on correctional health, about 16 percent of all correctional spending for that year.
+In thirty-six states, the correctional system contracts out at least a portion of their correctional health services to outside vendors.
+Within the thirty-six states, twenty-four contract out all correctional health services to private companies.
+Types of services performed by private vendors including comprehensive care such as medical and mental health care, dental care, and specialized services such as dialysis, pharmaceutical services, or other medical specialties.
+Private prisons run by corporations such as CoreCivic, Inc. or The GEO Group, Inc. generally have in-house medical departments.

-Private companies compete to submit the lowest bid in response to a Request for Proposal (RFP) from government entities.
-The first priority of these companies will always be cost-cutting, both to ensure they win the initial contract and to maximize their profits.
+In order to win a contract, companies respond to Request for Proposals (RFP) from government entities with the lowest bid.
+The first priority of these companies will be cost-cutting, to ensure they win the initial contract and maximize profits.
 Cost-cutting does not lead to quality medical care, and the methods used to cut costs are antithetical to improvement.
-Common cost-cutting strategies negatively impact the quality of health care available to people in prison:
+These cost-cutting measures include:

 - Expand the use of telemedicine – Long-distance medicine by video cuts costs because transporting prisoners to specialists and outside hospitals is enormously expensive -- guards and security must accompany the person at all times, including for hospital stays.
 In a jail or prison setting, telemedicine means that prisoners aren’t seen or physically examined by a doctor so examination results are often woefully inadequate and inaccurate.
 Telemedicine is used to provide some health care services to prisoners in 26 of 44 states according to a recent report.